-Anthony joined Swift Communications and Breaking Ground Institute in 2021 to serve as the Business Development Director.
-Anthony connects with stakeholders across both the Regenerative Food Systems Investment and Emerging Leaders in Food & Ag communities to create meaningful connections that catalyze the regenerative transformation of our food system.
+Anthony connects with stakeholders across food & ag to create meaningful connections that catalyze the regenerative transformation of our food system.
 Anthony is committed to building food supply chains that incentivize the production and consumption of healthy, nutrient-dense foods.

-Anthony was a third-generation family contributor and produce distribution executive at Indianapolis Fruit Company before joining Swift Communications.
+Anthony was a third-generation family contributor and executive at Indianapolis Fruit Company before joining Swift Communications.
 Anthony oversaw the sales & marketing team that provided fresh produce products and services to over 2,500 retail customers across 20 states.
-Anthony’s professional background in food distribution and personal health journey with food as medicine led him to his commitment of building regenerative food systems.
+Anthony’s professional background in food distribution and personal health journey led him to his commitment of building regenerative food systems.
 Anthony is an active investor in multiple regenerative food ventures, and he is an entrepreneur in the space as well.

 Anthony holds a B.S. in Business from the Kelley School at Indiana University, where he was a varsity athlete as a tight end on the football team.